gelic-idealab/3deposit/README.md

 # 3deposit #
 3deposit is a 3D content preservation & publication platform.
-Key features include automated deposit metadata mapping, configurable storage & publication endpoints, and a content 'gallery builder'.
+Key features include automated deposit metadata mapping, configurable storage & publication endpoints, file integrity checking, and a content 'gallery builder'.
 3deposit aims to be extensible, portable, and compatible with existing content preservation systems.

 ## Storage ##
 3deposit uses object storage.
 Instances can be configured to store objects locally or in a remote bucket.
 Remote buckets can be self-hosted with a MinIO server or with S3-compatbile services, such as AWS.